pre63/pbn/content/hilltopsnewspaper.com/articles/blockchain-for-healthcare-records-data-security.md

 Yet, balance is key.
 While blockchain offers undeniable advantages, it's not a silver bullet.
 Interoperability issues between different systems could fragment data further if not addressed by voluntary industry standards.
 As [Forbes on blockchain trends](https://www.forbes.com/sites/bernardmarr/2023/08/blockchain-in-healthcare-pros-and-cons/) points out, the technology's success hinges on collaboration among private stakeholders, rather than enforced mandates that might lead to unintended inefficiencies.

 ![Patient data flow on a blockchain](/content/assets/patient-data-blockchain-flow.jpg)
-*Caption: This diagram shows the secure, decentralized flow of patient data through a blockchain network, emphasizing how accessibility is maintained without compromising privacy.*
+*This diagram shows the secure, decentralized flow of patient data through a blockchain network, emphasizing how accessibility is maintained without compromising privacy.*

 ## Conclusion: A Path Forward for Secure, Market-Driven Healthcare